-94.0% of first year students (566 total) were awarded scholarships at Ashland University, averaging $11,083 per person.
-This puts it in the top 40th percentile of all schools nationwide.
+89% of incoming freshmen (540 total) were awarded scholarships at Ashland University, averaging $10,616.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The following chart displays grant and scholarship allocations by income for first year students getting any form of federal Title IV assistance, such as Federal PLUS loans.
+The table following demonstrates grant and scholarship distributions by income level for freshmen getting any sort of federally-funded Title IV aid, which includes Federal PLUS loans.

-The graph above shows students who are getting Title IV aid which is federal aid from the government including loans, grants or work-study.
-Learn more.
+The table above displays undergrads who are obtaining Title IV aid, federal aid from the government including loans, grants or work-study.
+Learn more here.

 Of the 608 undergraduate students at Ashland University around 99% (593 total) receive some form of grant aid.
 The typical amount awarded was $12,898.00.

 More about our data sources and methodologies.